prahladyeri/prahladyeri/readme.md

 Hello, I am Prahlad Yeri, Freelance Programmer and Writer.

-Prahlad YeriEducate and solve problems is my mantra and I'm here to provide you IT solutions💻.
+Educate and solve problems is my mantra and I'm here to provide you IT solutions💻.
 I work on Web Development and Desktop Development projects.

 For more information, visit my [weblog](https://prahladyeri.com).